tigattack/blog.tiga.tech/content/posts/veeamnotify/index.md

 ## Fin.

 All done!
-Start a job to test your install.
+Start a job to test your installation.

-{{< alert "circle-info" >}}
-Here's some example notifications:
+Here are some example notifications:

 {{< gallery >}}
 <img alt="Discord notifications example" src="images/discord.png" class="grid-w50">